-The General Conversation must last the stipulated 5 minutes for each candidate.
-Some candidates may dry up after a few minutes, but it is important to persevere with the conversation (e.g. by complete changes of subject), so that they are given every opportunity to do themselves justice.
+The General Conversation must last the stipulated 5 minutes for each cand candidates may dry up after a few minutes, but it is important to persevere with the con (e.g. by complete changes of subject), so that they are given every opportunity to do then justice.

-Www.papacambridge.com (b) The teacher/Examiner should aim to cover at least two or three of the Defined Con. this section of the examination (these are listed in the Curriculum Content section of the booklet).
-Examples of suitable topics are school (subjects, number of periods, times, game home, town, journey to and from school, free time (evenings, weekends), holidays, hobbied candidates can reasonably be expected to have the command of vocabulary and idiom necessa to discuss these topics.
+Www.papaCambridge.com (b) The teacher/Examiner should aim to cover two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
+With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates it is preferable to ask a series of linked questions on just two or three topics in order to explore these in greater depth.
+Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
+All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.